 FOSTER DOG PROGRAM

-Learn more about our foster dog program by clicking the picture on the left, or email Jamie at email@example.com
+Learn more about our foster dog program by clicking the picture on the left, or email Riteshot21@gmail.com

-Jamie is our foster coordinator, she is able to answer your questions/concerns about the fostering program.
-If you are interested in fostering, but need assistance with supplies, please let Jamie know as she can help.
+Our foster coordinator will be able to answer your questions/concerns about the fostering program.
+If you are interested in fostering, but need assistance with supplies, please let us know so we can help.